nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_replacment.md

 **Points to Note about eDischarge Replacements**

-- Replacements **MAY** be done more than once and the new document always refers to the previous document multiple replacements **SHOULD** be avoided due to complexity of maintaining the audit trail etc.
+- Replacements **MAY** be done more than once and the new document always refers to the previous document, multiple replacements **SHOULD** be avoided due to complexity of maintaining the audit trail etc.
 - Replacement documents **SHOULD** be sent within 24 hours of the original document.